 Materials and services is the broad expense category that supports general operations and conservation programs and services.
-Approximately 32% of the Materials and Services category covers operating expenses such as rent, computer and IT services, vehicle maintenance, insurance, staff and board training, audits, printing, signage and displays.
-These costs will remain relatively stable.
-Slight cost increases in rent, vehicle maintenance, and telephone services were offset by expected savings in outreach events.
+Approximately 34% of the Materials and Services category covers operating expenses such as rent, computer and IT services, vehicle maintenance, insurance, staff and board training, audits, printing, signage and displays.
+These costs will remain relatively stable, with a slight increase due to production and printing of the Sauvie Island and Multnomah Channel Conservation Opportunities Plan book.
+Increases in rent, vehicle maintenance, and telephone services were offset by expected savings in outreach events.